-

 - CCT (adjustable colour temperature): one fixture for multiple scenes—cooking, breakfast, dinner

 If the kitchen is part of the living area, CCT or dimming lets you switch from “task mode” to atmosphere in one step.
+If you’re not sure which colour temperature is best, check out our guide!

 What Is CRI (Ra) and Why Does It Matter in a Kitchen?